The Brezis-Nirenberg problem on non-contractible bounded domains of R^3: Introduction and statement of the results

 where

 and $H^1_0(\Omega)$\; is the usual Sobolev space of functions which are \;$L^2$-integrable on \;$\Omega$\; together with their first derivatives and with zero trace on \;$\partial \Omega$.

 Existence of solutions under a Positive Mass type assumption has been obtained in an unpublished work by McLeod as discussed in the work of Brezis\cite{brezis2}.
 In this work, we use the Barycenter technique of Bahri-Coron\cite{bc} to remove the Positive Mass type assumption of McLeod and replace it by the non-contractibility of the domain.
-Precisely, we prove the following theorem. \begin{thm} Assuming that \;$\Omega\subset \R^3$\;is a non-contractible bounded and smooth domain, $q$\; is a smooth and bounded function defined on \;$\Omega$, and the first eigenvalue of the operator \;$-\D+q$\; under zero Dirichlet boundary condition on $\partial \Omega$\; is positive, then the BVP \eqref{eqd3} has a least one solution. \end{thm}
+Precisely, we prove the following theorem. \begin{thm} Assuming that \;$\Omega\subset \R^3$\;is a non-contractible bounded and smooth domain, $q$\; is a smooth and bounded function defined on \;$\Omega$, the first eigenvalue of the operator \;$-\D+q$\; under zero Dirichlet boundary condition on $\partial \Omega$\; is positive, $-\D+q$\; under zero Dirichlet boundary condition on $\partial \Omega$\;verifies the strong maximum principle and the Green's function \;$G$ of $-\D+q$\; under zero Dirichlet boundary condition on $\partial \Omega$\; defined by \eqref{eqgreen} is positive, then the BVP \eqref{eqd3} has a least one solution. \end{thm}

 To prove Theorem\ref{non-contractible}, we will use the Algebraic topogical argument of Bahri-Coron\cite{bc} which is possible since as already observed by McLeod (see \cite{brezis2}), the problem under study is a Global one (for the definition of "Gobal" for Yamabe type problems, see \cite{nss}).
 Indeed, as in \cite{nss}, we will follow the scheme of the Barycenter technique as performed in the work \cite{martndia2} of the second author and Mayer.
 One of the main difficulty with respect to the works \cite{martndia2}, and \cite{nss} is the presence of the linear term \;$"qu"$\; and the lack of conformal invariance.
 Such a difficulty has already been encountered by Bahri-Brezis\cite{bb} on closed Riemannian manifolds.
 To deal with such a difficulty, Bahri-Brezis\cite{bb} have used the bubble construction of Bahri-Coron\cite{bc} recalling that their scheme of the Barycenter technique follows the original one of Bahri-Coron\cite{bc}.
 However, here we use the Brendle\cite{bre1}-Schoen\cite{sc}' s bubble construction and have to deal with that difficulty in a way different from the work of Bahri-Brezis\cite{bb}.